pedrottimark/learning-react-native/Zebreto/README.md

 * object property initializer shorthand
 * spread operator

+It includes a feature of ECMAScript 2016, also known as ES7:

+* `Array.prototype.includes`

 It also includes two proposed features for a future ECMAScript version:

 * class static fields